MicheleBarucca97/StreamDataAnalytics/README.md

 |bot                              |2047.0                           |2021-11-27 17:34:56+0200         |2021-11-27 17:35:04+0200         |
 |human                            |70.0                             |2021-11-27 17:34:56+0200         |2021-11-27 17:35:04+0200         |
 ```

+At this point you can play in variuous ways with ksql CLI, querying the stream of edits in all the manner you like more, have fun then.

 Keep in mind
 ---------
 It's customary to shut down the docker-containers after you have used those.
 To do this type the two command